 Then Maria will take you home where her partner Louis will welcome you into their home to start cooking together.
 In her kitchen, you’ll make two starters, a main dish, and a dessert.

 Although this tour is private, it can accommodate up to 4 people.
 I haven’t done this class myself, but it’s highly recommended if you’d like something unique that goes beyond the typical tourist traps.
 If you’re looking for an authentic Portuguese vibe, this is your ticket!

 Maria met us at the market and explained what and why she was buying.
-She asked our preferences at all points.
-Once we purchased very fresh ingredients we walked to her house.
+She asked our preferences about everything.
+Once we purchased very fresh ingredients, we walked to her house.
 We were made very comfortable and served water and wine.
 She put together some starters and we had some of those.
 She gave us directions and we helped prepare the meal.
 Everything was delicious.
 We had great conversation, good food and lovely wine.
 We couldn’t have asked for a better experience.
 We learned a great deal about Portuguese culture along with our meal.
 Thank you Maria and Luis!